FAForever/fa/codestyle.md

 ## Whitespace

 Whitespace in code should be condensed to a single space, except for:
 - Leading whitespace in indentation
-  - Separating statements on the same line; prefer two spaces `  ` for this task
+- Separating statements on the same line; prefer two spaces <code>  </code> for this task
 - Spaces inserted to align similar code to read better vertically (such as is common in assignments)

 ### Where to not insert whitespace